d3x41/documentation-dev/md/tools/packages.md

 ### wxfixboot
 Utility to assist with fixing the bootloader on a computer quickly

+### grub-btrfs
+BASH scripts and conffiles to add snapshots taken by various BTRFS snapshots tools directly in the GRUB menu

+### linux-firmware
+Collection of non open-source firmwares provided by Linux maintainers

 ## Source of packages
 All the sources of the packages can be found here: